swarmfabsim/swarmfabsim.github.io/README.md

-## This is the GitHub Page of the Swarm Fab Simulation
+## Swarm Fab Simulation - A Simulator written in NetLogo for evaluating swarm-based job-shop algorithms